Introductions

 Don: What I've noticed there (and it's amazingly consistent both among prospects and people that we work with) is that in financial services and healthcare, the highly regulated industries, there's a modern data platform that's emerging within that group.
 And it is predicated around two tools that most organizations don't engage with unless they're tremendously mature data organizations.
 That is the data catalog and data governance tools.
 For example, a BigID or a Collibra paired with an honest data catalog.
 And using those as your sources of truth to push anything out to your developers.

 Rather than having your developers go to a data warehouse and pull raw data, which is what I've historically seen people do to get test data, whatever the use case ends up being, all of that data flows through sophisticated data pipelines, and the ETL tools and orchestration will be different everywhere.
 But at the end of the day, you're producing things into a data catalog, and with that data catalog, developers will be able to interact with it in a variety of ways.
 I can't produce anything about those people in a certain data set, but I can produce synthetic data, and I can give the raw data for everything else.
 Being able to get arbitrarily complicated based on those dimensions in the data, and then build that into a pipeline is tremendously powerful.
 The other thing that I've noticed is that people are going after the data mesh abstraction now in earnest.
 For a long time, it was purely academic for me.
 Martin Fowler's writings on it are interesting, but I've never seen anybody go all the way to the implementation.
 I can think of one pharmaceutical company that has it in production, and another bank.
 Now their developers don't think about producing test data.
 They think about a data set existing in this data catalog, and they push a button and add some constraints.
 That's the extent to which they have to think about producing test data going forward.
-Optimizing for test data coverage etc. becomes a developer problem, not an organizational problem, which is how I now think about it.
+Optimizing for data-driven test coverage etc. becomes a developer problem, not an organizational problem, which is how I now think about it.

 Coty: That’s a great observation, focus on the developer.
 That is also the result of increased pressure on development organizations to deliver quickly.
 Consequently, you want to remove all the friction you can.
 That is something that I'll spend some more time thinking about as we’re developing our platform, in terms of how to help organizations know the details of where data resides and how to get the right set of data.
 That is part of what Synthesized’s synthetic data is; being able to create novel data sets that may need to be created to express certain cases that are in your test scenarios.